matandomuertos/koko/README.md

 - Reboot the system

 ## Post-reboot instructions
-- With the user `nahuel`, run `docker compose up -d` to run all the apps
+- With the user `nahuel`, go to the directory `koko` and run `docker compose up -d` to run all the apps
-- Router DNS configuration:
-  - Primary: `192.168.31.167` (Pi-hole in Koko)
-  - Secondary: `8.8.8.8` (Google primary DNS) -> This makes pi-hole useless because it won't block ads

 ## Apps running
 - [qBitorrent](https://hub.docker.com/r/linuxserver/qbittorrent)